KwatMDPhD/Note/TODO_medicine/exam_a_patient.md

 ### Mouth

-Palpate:
+Palpate

 -

-Place the tongue blade on the side to avoid gag reflex, and inspect:
+Place the tongue blade on the side to avoid gag reflex, and inspect

 -

 ### Neck

-Palpate:
+Palpate

 - Lymphnode

 - Larynx

 - Thyroid gland

 ## Circulatory